Shelburne, Burlington, Saint Albans, Alburg, Isle La Motte

 Best Viewed By Boat

 For stories of famous lighthouse events and folklore, check out my book “New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales” of over 40 stories with 160 images, which you can purchase from Schiffer Publishing, or from most book stores.
-Here is the table of contents to explore.
+Here are the table of contents to explore.

 One famous rescue described in the book occured in Burlington where Keeper James Wakefied risked his life to save the crew of the General Butler during a fierce storm.